2019 Annual Report

-- Executive Assistant Corporation Counsel for Commercial Law Richard Dearing
+Steven Stein Cushman - Executive Assistant Corporation Counsel for Commercial Law

-With offices in all five boroughs and Kingston, New York, the New York City Law Department handles over 70,000 active or ongoing legal matters each year.
-In addition to litigating cases, attorneys draft and review local and State legislation; approve leases, contracts, and financial instruments for the sale of municipal bonds; negotiate and structure business transactions; and provide legal counsel to City officials on a wide range of issues, such as immigration, education, judicial election reform and environmental policy.
-Listed below are some major issues and matters handled by the various Law Department divisions in 2017.
+With offices in all five boroughs and Kingston, New York, the New York City Law Department handles over 80,000 active or ongoing legal matters each year.
+In addition to litigating cases, attorneys draft and review local and State legislation; approve leases, contracts and financial instruments for the sale of municipal bonds; negotiate and structure business transactions; and provide legal counsel to City officials on a wide range of issues, such as immigration, education, judicial election reform and environmental policy.
+Listed below are some major issues and matters handled by the various Law Department divisions in 2019.

 Division Chief: Sheryl Neufeld | Deputy Chief: Michelle Goldberg-Cahn

 - Public Health Crisis – Measles: Worked on initiatives and orders to assist with containing the highly-contagious measles outbreak and successfully defended the City's policies and directive in court challenge to the City-issued Orders.

 - Accessible Curb Ramps: Resolved long standing class actions pertaining to wheelchair accessible sidewalks, creating a robust program for surveying all of the City's streets and upgrading the curb ramps to provide access for mobility impaired individuals.

 - For-Hire Vehicle License Cap: Successfully defended several challenges to the City's first of its kind limitation on the issuance of new licenses for For-Hire Vehicles.